HyVoid/business-decision-toolbox/README.md

 ---

-Find the business problem first.
-Pick the tool second.

 ## Find the Area That Best Matches Your Situation

 Every business faces different challenges, but most operational decisions fall into a handful of recurring areas.